adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

 <p align="center"><br><span style="font-size:4em;">🤯</span></p>

-To preserve state across calls, the coroutine local stack must persist beyond the initial call and unlike a regular [sub-]routine/function, after returning the coroutine stack must persist and should not be overwritten as that is where the state is stored.
+To preserve state across calls, the coroutine local stack must persist beyond the initial call and unlike a regular [sub-]routine/function, after returning, the coroutine stack must persist and should not be overwritten as that is where the state is stored.
 Moreover, re-entry should resume from the suspension point where we left off in the previous call.

 Amazingly, most common CPU architectures and OSs support multiple stack contexts for ***non-pre-emptive*** or cooperative threading via mechanisms called *fibers* (as opposed to the ***pre-emptive*** threads).
 The [**Boost.Coroutine2**](https://www.boost.org/doc/libs/1_70_0/libs/coroutine2/doc/html/index.html) library provides cross-platform abstractions over the various architectures and OSs (using [Boost.Context](https://www.boost.org/doc/libs/1_70_0/libs/context/doc/html/context/overview.html) for the low-level platform-dependent parts). [[P0876R8]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0876r8.pdf) proposes adding `fiber_context` support to the standard library.
 We'll see.